Ashtavinayaka Travel near Pune

 Ashtavinayaka travel is a sacred part of places to visit around Pune.
 It is a road trip to eight different temples of Ganesha.
 Lord Ganesha is considered to be the god of Intelligence.
 He is the god who is prayed first before praying any other god.
 Ashtavinayaka Darshan or visiting the eight pious Ganapati’s is considered very auspicious.
 And this season is the best to plan for it!

 I love this time of the year.
 Ganapati Bappa has arrived.
 The sound of Dhol Tasha around and the pandals are all decorated turn the city into a lively city.
-The colourful flowers, the sound of Aarti and the yummy fest of ukdiche modak makes it the best festive season of all.
-So why not travel with Ganpati Bappa?
+The colorful flowers, the sound of Aarti and the yummy fest of ukdiche modak makes it the best festive season of all.
+So why not travel with Ganapati Bappa?

-There are many tour companies which arrange a 2 day Ashtavinayak trip from Pune but believe me it’s the best to take out your car or even more better to make a bike trip to these places.
-The season is best and it’s greenery around.
-It’s just the perfect time to plan a trip to do the Ashtavinayak darshan.
+There are many tour companies which arrange a 2 day Ashtavinayaka pilgrim trip from Pune.
+However, it’s the best to take out your car or even more better to make a bike trip to these places.
+The travelers follow this common route:

 Stay at Ozar or Lenyadri